 The application services for medical schools open in early May and allow you to submit in early June.
 The application process is quite expensive, as you’ll be charged primary application fees and secondary application fees.
 Have some money ready to cover these expenses.
 Here’s more information about the costs you should expect.

 - Complete your primary application, and submit early.
-Submit your primary application to AMCAS (for MD schools), AACOMAS (for DO schools), and/or TMDSAS (for Texas schools) in June if possible.
+Submit your primary application to AMCAS (for most MD schools), AACOMAS (for DO schools), and/or TMDSAS (for Texas schools) in June if possible.
 Delaying your application puts you at a major disadvantage because of rolling admissions.
 Even if the school’s website says their application deadline is in November or December, you need to submit as close to June as possible.

 - Prewrite and submit your secondary essays.
 Almost every school you submit a primary application to will automatically send you a secondary application with essay prompts.
 You should have those secondaries returned within about a two-week window.
-You can use our Secondary Application Essay Library to prewrite your essays based on prompts from the previous years.
+You can use our Secondary Application Essay Library to prewrite your essays based on prompts from previous years.
 Then you’ll be ready to submit them quickly as you get them!

 - Prepare for the medical school interview.
 Practice answering common medical school interview questions.
 Record yourself answering the questions with a tool like our Anytime Mock Interview Platform or invest in 1-on-1 mock interviews with me or someone else who knows what to look for.